debabratamalakar88/contentsnarenodeapi3a/nextjs-shadcn-app-1/README.md

 #### `GET /clients`

-Retrieve a list of active clients.
+Retrieve a list of active clients for the authenticated user.

 **Response:** `200 OK` - Returns an array of client objects.
 ```json